linabenna/web-app/README.md

 cp my-mobile-app/front/index.html ./www/
 ```

-Install the required packages:
-I am also using an older version of capacitor.
+Install the required packages (I am also using an older version of capacitor here):

 ```bash
 npm install